oceanspy/todoos/README.md

 ## Information

-For now, the tool was only tested with ZSH and `Oh my ZSH`.
+For now, the tool was only tested on Linux with ZSH and `Oh my ZSH`.
 We recommend you to use it to have the best experience.

 Autocompletion is available for ZSH.
 Autocompletion for Bash is not available yet.